 - Music creations: AI is also pushing boundaries and innovating in the field of music.
-The EPFL presented an AI system capable of composing a melody from A to Z. This university’s software programme does so by drawing on a large database of existing music.
-It analyses the scores note by note, their duration and their sequence in order to compose it’s own melodies.
+The EPFL presented an AI system capable of composing a melody from A to Z. This university’s software program does so by drawing on a large database of existing music.
+It analyses the scores note by note, their duration, and their sequence to compose its own melodies.

 The impact of technology on our lives